MW CTR-IN PILOT GRANT FUNDING OPPORTUNITY

 - An NIH format Other Support document for the proposed PI.

 - A summary of the proposed research of not more than one page with sufficient detail to establish that the research is clinical or translational.
-Format: Title, Specific Aims, Research Strategy (include Significance, Innovation)
+Format: Title, Specific Aims, Research Strategy (include Significance, Innovation, and Approach).
+Header: PI’s name and contact information.
+Margins: half inch or greater.
+Font: 11 point Arial.

 - References (optional and does not count toward one-page summary)